We then up the ante with Poke Volume II, unleashing more

 than 1,800 unnatural samples including 150 rhythmic loops (with BPM), 170 ambient textures,

 500 percussion sounds and 800 melodic samples.
-This CD-ROM contains 16-bit linear mono or stereo
+This sound library contains 16-bit linear mono or stereo

-AIFF files samples at 44.1kHz for use in any Macintosh-based digital audio system, such as bias Deck,
+AIFF files samples at 44.1kHz for use in any digital audio workstation.

 Thrill to the sounds of rack torture, fake animals, Oakland Jail ambience, interstellar kitchen noises,